-Zoological Wildlife Foundation (aka “ZWF Miami”), operated by Tiger King villain Mario Tabraue and his partner Maria, is one of the last remaining tourist traps in the U.S. that’s still using big-cat cubs for cruel photo ops.
-In the late 1980s, Mario Tabraue was found guilty on racketeering charges after he was busted for a drug-smuggling enterprise that used an exotic-animal business as a cover.
-Nowadays, he’s up front about his scheme to profit from animals’ suffering—by using them for lucrative public encounters.
+For this hellhole, callously forcing primates and other animals into cruel photo ops is business as usual.
+In the late 1980s, Tabraue was found guilty on racketeering charges after he was busted for a drug-smuggling enterprise that used an exotic-animal business as a cover.
+Now, he’s up front about his scheme to profit from animals’ suffering—by using them for lucrative public encounters.